waynewbishop/bishop-algorithms-swift/README.md

 Swift Structures
 ====================

-This project provides a framework for commonly used data structures and algorithms written in a new iOS development language called Swift.
+This project provides a framework for commonly used data structures and algorithms written in a new iOS development language called <a href="http://developer.apple.com/swift" target="_blank">Swift</a>.
 While theory of many algorithms exists on Wikipedia, these implementations are often written as pseudocode, or are expressed in C or C++.
-With the Swift language now officially released, its general syntax should be familiar enough for most programmers to understand.
+With Swift now officially released, its general syntax should be familiar enough for most programmers to understand.

 Audience